MicrosoftDocs/Devices-docs/surface-hub/appendix-a-powershell-scripts-for-surface-hub.md

     }
 }

-#If there is an on-prem component, we can get the authoritative AD user from mailbox
+#If there is an on-premises component, we can get the authoritative AD user from mailbox
 if ($fHasOnPrem)
 {
     $accountOnPrem = $null